|Follow PSU Women's Volleyball:||Follow @PennStateVBALL|

 NCAA Final Four

 Record breaking.
 History making.
 Legendary.
 All of these words can be used to describe the tenure of Penn State head coach Russ Rose's career in Happy Valley.
-Entering his 36th season at the helm of the Nittany Lion squad, his name has become synonymous with the pride and tradition of the program.
+Entering his 37th year at the helm of the Nittany Lion women's volleyball program in 2015, his name has become synonymous with the pride and tradition of the program.
 The leader of arguably the most successful collegiate women's volleyball program in the country, Rose continues to pass along the confidence and character he has gained during his career.

 During his tenure, Rose has collected wins at a staggering pace.
 Never having posted fewer than 22 wins in a season, he concluded the 2014 season as the NCAA leader in career winning percentage, having won more than 86 percent of the matches he's coached at Penn State.
-He is just the third active DI women's volleyball head coach to reach 1,000 career wins, Since then, he's amassed another 125 victories, which puts him just four wins shy of tying the all-time record for career triumphs.
+Standing alone atop the all-time wins list with 1,161 career victories, he is one of only two active DI women's volleyball head coach to reach the 1,000 career wins plateau.

 In 2014 Rose guided Penn State to its seventh NCAA national championship in program history, the most of any women's volleyball program in the country.
 The 2014 title marks the sixth national championship for Penn State in the last eight years and is the first back-to-back stretch of national crowns since 2009-10, when PSU rounded out its string of four straight from 2007-10.